qwaneu/qwaneu.github.io/_drafts/how-to-keep-complexity-in-check-with-hexagonal-architecture.md

 To mention a few:

-- guide users through specific flows, e.g. anonymous users vs admins, variations in data that trigger different scenarios, while the backend APIs are flow agnostic
+- _guide users through specific flows_, e.g. anonymous users vs admins, variations in data that trigger different scenarios, while the backend APIs are flow agnostic
-- provide timely feedback on input, to prevent mistakes
+- _provide timely feedback_ on input, to prevent mistakes
-- provide feedback so that our users continuously know what is happening and what is expected of them, e.g. spinners when waiting, check marks for correct input, specific validation feedback
+- _manage expectations with feedback_ so that our users continuously know what is happening and what is expected of them, e.g. spinners when waiting, check marks for correct input, specific validation feedback
-- don't distract or confuse users, e.g. hide buttons for actions that are not possible yet, hide functionalities not available the the current user role
+- _don't distract or confuse_, e.g. hide buttons for actions that are not possible yet, hide functionalities not available to the current user role
-- collect data from multiple APIs and present it in a coherent way
+- _combine data_ from multiple APIs and present it in a coherent way
-- present data in a way the user understands, as some APIs might not match the user's view of the world 100%
+- _present data understandably_, as some APIs might not match the user's view of the world 100%
-- move a concern over to the front end, for instance implement a shopping basket in the front end and prevent extra complexity in the backend for managing shopping basket state
+- _move a concern over to the front end_, for instance implement a shopping basket in the front end, to prevent extra complexity in the backend for managing shopping basket state

 ## Hexagonal Architecture to manage complexity